Accrual Accounting

 What Is Accrual Accounting?

 Accrual accounting is a method of bookkeeping that records revenues as they are earned and expenses as they are incurred.
-Its purpose is to provide a solid and transparent framework to record transactions.
+Its purpose is to provide a solid and transparent framework for record transactions.

 Accrual accounting varies from cash accounting, which records each transaction when cash changes hands.
 Cash accounting is easier for businesses to implement because it simply involves recording transactions when there is an actual inflow or outflow of money.

 Accrual accounting, on the other hand, is a bit trickier.
-This is because the accrual method essentially is a set of guidelines that need to be followed to correctly prepare statements.
+This is because the accrual method essentially involves following a set of guidelines to prepare statements correctly.

-The rules of accrual accounting serve as the basis on which transactions are recorded, these rules must be followed without a single error to perfect the financial statements of a business.
+The rules of accrual accounting serve as the basis on which transactions are recorded.
+These rules must be followed without a single error to perfect a business's financial statements.

 Those guidelines all derive from the same principle: all entries must be recorded as they are earned or incurred.
 While that may seem like a little too much jargon, we could explain it with examples, which will be laid out throughout the text.